florent-blanvillain/grails-ember-templates-precompiler/README.md

 will change the template name to just `user`.

+The plugin also supports multiple roots, but be aware of possible name conflicts.
+Example:

+    grails.resources.mappers.emberhandlebars.templatesRoots = ['js/ember-app/templates','js/other-ember-app/templates']

 The default path separator is `/`.
 If you want to change it, you can specify a value for `templatesPathSeparator` in the configuration.
 For example, adding